Animating SVG Gradient Background Colors With CSS Custom Properties

 We now have a nice fading in/out transition from a solid color to a gradient.

-and setting our initial start/stop colors
+This is accomplished using @property and setting our initial start/stop colors

 for the gradient to a solid color, and then swapping out those variables for new